AsunaSungJinWoo/simulateur_physique/README.md

 ![image](https://github.com/user-attachments/assets/9a51d115-a511-4bd1-bf9d-2ba4d989c3c7)

-Then, you can choose witch dimension you wanna calculate (for exemple 6).
+Then, you can choose which dimension you want to calculate (for exemple 6).

 ![image](https://github.com/user-attachments/assets/0716c5d4-4dca-4a4d-8f13-e270c2bd817c)

 To quit, enter 10.

-To edit the values go to your projet file --> dependances_exterieurs --> Fichier_Donnee.csv --> then edit your values
+To edit the values, go to your projet file --> dependances_exterieurs --> Fichier_Donnee.csv --> then edit your values

 ![image](https://github.com/user-attachments/assets/cfc5c8b9-3ad8-4adb-9be1-fe80682a3887)